A Markov model for factorisation of iterated cubic polynomials: Introduction

-This way of looking at Galois groups has proven very useful, especially in studying primes appearing in sequences of the form $x_n = f(x_{n-1})$, where $f \in K[x]$.
+This way of looking at Galois groups has proved very useful, especially in studying primes appearing in sequences of the form $x_n = f(x_{n-1})$, where $f \in K[x]$.
 This was Odoni's initial motivation for defining arboreal representations in \cite{https://doi.org/10.1112/plms/s3-51.3.385}, \cite{Odoni1985OnTP}, \cite{https://doi.org/10.1112/S002557930000632X}.

-Groups arising as Galois groups of iterates of polynomials are rather difficult to describe; it is usually easier to examine the index $|\mathrm{Aut}(\mathcal{T}) : \mathrm{Gal}(f^{\infty})|$.
-This index is finite in most cases \cite{ABC}, \cite{https://doi.org/10.1112/jlms/jdn034}.
-Post-critical finite polynomials provide a counterexample to this general rule.
+Galois groups arising in this way are generally difficult to describe.
+Therefore, we restrict our study to post-critically finite polynomials.
 A post-critically finite polynomial (PCF) $f$ satisfies that $\{f^n(\alpha)\}_{n=1}^{\infty}$ is a finite set for all critical points $\alpha$.
 Among its many properties, $\mathrm{Gal}(f^{\infty})$ is known to have infinite index in $\mathrm{Aut}(\mathcal{T})$.
 The Galois groups arising from these polynomials have been studied in some cases: polynomials of degree 2 \cite{AHMAD2022842}; degree 3 \cite{Benedetto2017}; some families of arbitrary degrees, such as Belyi maps \cite{Bouw2018DynamicalBM}; quadratic rational maps \cite{Ejder2024}; and maps with colliding critical orbits \cite{benedetto2024arborealgaloisgroupscubic}, \cite{Benedetto2024}.